Find Trade Colleges

 • Connect hoses from torches to regulator valves and cylinders of oxygen and specified gas fuels.

-These are the skills Solderers and Brazers say are the most useful in their careers:
+When polled, Solderers and Brazers say the following skills are most frequently used in their jobs:

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.